CORSIA / EU ETS / Swiss ETS / UK ETS Verification

 - Review of documents including relevant manuals, documented quality procedures, flight documentation, fuel invoices, etc.

-VERIFAVIA will conduct a thorough analysis of data by uploading aircraft, flight and fuel data into our VERIFAVIA Data Analysis System (VEDAS) which automatically identifies data gaps, performs multiple plausibility checks, and generate the operator's emission report.
+VERIFAVIA will conduct a thorough analysis of data by uploading aircraft, flight and fuel data into our VERIFAVIA Data Analysis System (VEDAS) which automatically identifies data gaps, performs multiple plausibility checks, and generates the operator's emission report.

 The data analysis will allow the identification of problems with the data so that the operator can undertake corrective actions if necessary.